 But moving off-axis to shift the frequency response is not necessarily ideal.
 For directional mics this, of course, means that it will pick up a higher proportion of room reflections and potentially background noise.
 It’s as if the mic is becoming less directional.

 Depending on the particular application, this increase in room pickup might be desirable, but often it’s not.
 In many cases, the goal of adjusting the microphone axis is solely to tame high frequencies, such as sibilance, and the increase in room pickup is just an undesirable side-effect.

-Why Sphere Mic Modelling Is Different
+Why Sphere Mic Modeling Is Different

-Sphere mic modeling technology makes it possible to adjust these parameters independently, so that there never needs to be a compromise made between these different factors.
+Sphere mic modeling technology makes it possible to adjust these parameters independently so that there never needs to be a compromise made between these different factors.
 And you can even make these adjustments after you’ve recorded the audio!
 The Sphere “Axis” control allows the user to virtually shift the microphone axis, so that the off-axis response of the microphone being modeled becomes the on-axis response.
 For example, if the user selects an “Axis” of 45 degrees then the on-axis frequency response of the Sphere microphone will match the frequency response of the microphone being modeled as if it was turned 45 degrees.

-When moving off-axis of a directional microphone the level of the audio will drop, because the whole point of a directional mic is to accentuate what’s directly in front of the mic, reduce what’s not.
+When moving off-axis of a directional microphone the level of the audio will drop because the whole point of a directional mic is to accentuate what’s directly in front of the mic, reduce what’s not.
 To compensate for this, the Axis control normalizes the level so that the volume is as consistent as possible, which makes it easy to compare different settings.